 Carrier System WB300 - Nuclear Radiation Leak Warning System

 This topic is a place holder as I have little specific details of this system, other than it operated over the on-site PABX network at the Atomic Weapons Research Establishment (AWRE) Aldermaston.
-I welcome any further information and feedback via the website Home Page, linked from the tabs at the top of every page.
+I welcome any further information and feedback via the website the Home Page.

 The G.P.O Engineer-in-Chief Reports for 1954 - 1965 held in the BT Archives reveal quite a lot about the development of a system for the U.K. Atomic Weapons Research Establishment (A.W.R.E.)
 The 1955/56 Report, says a system with 3 control points and 500 Receivers (using valve technology) had been supplied and partly installed.
 By 1957, a further 100 transistorised receivers were needed, but a shortage of transistors delayed the supply until 1958/59.
 By the 1959/60 report the number of working receivers was 600.
 The 1963/64 Report says The warning system operated by carrier working on the P.A.B.X. network at this establishment [ A.W.R.E. sic] continued to grow and additional equipment was provided to give automatic alarm facilities in selected areas in case of a criticality incident.